Module: OpenTelemetry::SemConv::Incubating::PROCESS

 The Go build ID as retrieved by

-go tool buildid <go executable>
+go tool buildid <go executable>. 'process.executable.build_id.go'- PROCESS_EXECUTABLE_BUILD_ID_HTLHASH =

 Note: